-You’re not likely to forget the first moment the magnificent Meteora come into view – soaring pillars of rock that jut heavenward, and a handful of monasteries at the top (some dating from the 14th century).
+You’re not likely to forget the first moment the magnificent Meteora comes into view – soaring pillars of rock that jut heavenward, and a handful of monasteries at the summit (some dating from the 14th century).
 Once, these monasteries were used successfully as refuge by hermit monks seeking a retreat from expanding Turkish occupation.
-The rope ladders that once enabled the monks to reach the top have long been replaced by steps carved into the rock.
+The rope ladders which once enabled the monks to reach the top have long been replaced by steps carved into the rock.
 Today, these spectacular stone towers beckon rock climbers from around the world.

 Rhodes’ medieval Old Town

 Getting lost in Rhodes’ Old Town is a must.
 Away from the crowds, meander down twisting, turning, cobbled alleyways with archways above and squares opening up ahead of you.
 In these hidden corners the imagination takes off with flights of medieval fancy.
 Explore the ancient Knights’ Quarter, the old Jewish neighbourhood or the Turkish Quarter.
 Hear traditional live music in tiny tavernas or dine on fresh seafood at atmospheric outdoor restaurants.
 Wander along the top of the city walls, with the sea on one side and a bird’s-eye view into this living museum.